Memorial site for WILLY AASTRUP at afdøde.dk

 Reality is multidimensional, says Dorthe Jørgensen.
 There is a surplus of meaning if only we seize the moment when the sun splits the clouds or the door is left ajar.
 That is world poetry; it is what opens the mind and gives food for thought.
 Based on philosophical aesthetics and hermeneutic phenomenology, Dorthe Jørgensen has developed a philosophy about this experiential dimension of the world, a philosophy entitled the metaphysics of experience.
 Read about it in Philosophy.

 Dorthe Jørgensen has presented her thought in various forms, in both poetic and academic texts.
 She refuses to choose between being a writer or a philosopher.
 She insists on the way of thinking pertained to what in Europe used to be meant by an intellectual.
 Find references to Dorthe Jørgensen’s books in Publications.
+Find topics on which she offers talks and lectures in Outreach.

 New research projects: